google/docsy-example/content/en/blog/how-to-start.md

 If you're looking for a community to connect with and learn alongside, I would be glad to help.
 Feel free to reach out to us at [maakaf.org]({{ .Site.BaseURL }}).
 We can guide you, answer your questions, and introduce you to a network of like-minded individuals.
 You don't have to do this alone.

-{{< alert title="Join Our Community" color="primary" >}}
-Ready to start your open source journey?
-Connect with Maakaf and discover how community support can accelerate your learning and contribution path.

 ---

 *Want to share your own open source journey or have questions about getting started?
 Join the conversation in our community channels or reach out to us directly.*